Narasimham Committee: Autonomy in Banking

 Greater autonomy was proposed for the public sector banks in order for them to function with equivalent professionalism as their international counterparts.
 For this the panel recommended that recruitment procedures, training and remuneration policies of public sector banks be brought in line with the best-market-practices of professional banking systems.
 It also recommended the RBI relinquish its seats on the board of directors of these banks.
 The committee further added that given that the government nominees to the board of banks are often members of parliament, politicians, bureaucrats, etc., they often interfere in the day-to-day operations of the bank in the form of the behest-lending.
 As such the committee recommended a review of functions of banks boards with a view to make them responsible for enhancing shareholder value through formulation of corporate strategy and reduction of the government equity.

-To implement this, criteria for autonomous status was identified by March 1999 (among other implementation measures) and 17 banks were considered eligible for autonomy.
+To implement this, criteria for autonomous status were identified by March 1999 (among other implementation measures) and 17 banks were considered eligible for autonomy.
 But some recommendations like reduction in Government's equity to 33%, the issue of greater professionalism and independence of the board of directors of public sector banks is still awaiting Government follow-through and implementation.